reenasheoran/Customer_Churn_Prediction/README.md

 # Customer Churn Predictor
 It is a machine learning project that predicts whether the customer will churn or not.
 ## Project Overview
-It is a Flask-based Web Application hosted on the AWS EC2 platform that Predicts whether the customer will churn or not using Logistic Regression (MAE ~ INR 1116.12).
+It is a Flask-based Web Application hosted on the AWS EC2 platform that Predicts whether the customer will churn or not using Logistic Regression (F-score: 86%).
 ## Installation
 This project is developed using python 3.7.
 If you are using any lower version of python then I recommend you to upgrade your python to the latest version by using pip command.
 Follow the steps below to run this project locally.
 ```